 Cloud monitoring describes a reviewing, monitoring, and managing series that controls a cloud workflow.
 Cloud monitoring can use manual and/or automated monitoring services or tools to verify a cloud is operational.

 This security- and management-based process has become crucial for businesses that rely on cloud technology.
-It can be implemented as an automated software that gives cloud administrators complete insight into the health and performance of the cloud.
+It can be implemented as automated software that gives cloud administrators complete insight into the health and performance of the cloud.

 Cloud monitoring can perform the following capabilities: